THEIOTGUY/TherapyLLM/README.md

 ### USAGE :
 * Run omniclientpython.py on remote laptop/PC and install and open omniclient on your computer, Enter the omniverse server code running in server into your omniverser client so you can see the animation in real-time
-* If using raspberrypi git clone this repo and then run the following commands and then run raspberrypi_Client.py using sudo command.
+* If using raspberrypi then install ubuntu 23.10 server then git clone this repo and then run the following commands and then run raspberrypi_Client.py using sudo command.
 ```
 sudo apt-get install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0
 pip install pyaudio